luttero/maud/src/help/readme.txt

                 Maud.
 You find it in com.radiographema.tools.

 (18/06/2024):   2.9994.
 The "genAI" release.
-                Adding some usefull function to help generating simulated data for AI training.
+                Adding some useful function to help generating simulated data for AI training.
 You access them from the special menu.

 (01/09/2023):   2.9993.
 The "MTEX" release.